 Step 2: Listen to What Customers Are Telling You in Search Queries

 Users repeatedly tell you what they’re looking for with keyword searches, but you have to pay attention!
 During a search, users are expressing their purpose: “I am ready to buy;” “I need more information;” “I want to compare different products or services against each other.”
 All of these search entries are telling you what the user is looking for—you just need to read between the lines.
+You can study your consumer’s behavior through your AdWords to your SEO strategy.

 For example, there is a major difference in search intent between: “Installing central air in my apartment” and “The benefits of central air.”
 What this tells us is that simply bidding on the keyword, central air, and attempting to sell central air to all users on both of these searches is a waste of money.
 You’ll match the keyword, but will be way off regarding the searcher’s intent.
 You want to be able to provide the specifics of what the user is searching for.